fleetdm/fleet/docs/1-Using-Fleet/tutorials/Ask-questions-about-your-devices.md

 # Generate a macOS installer pointed at your local Fleet
 go run ./cmd/package --type=pkg --fleet-url=localhost:8412 --insecure --enroll-secret=YOUR_FLEET_ENROLL_SECRET_HERE```
 ```
+> If you'd like to build a Windows package, set `--type=msi` in the above command.
+If you'd like to build a Linux package, set `--type=deb` (Debian, Ubuntu, etc.) or `--type=rpm` (RHEL, CentOS, etc.) in the above command.

-An installer configured to point at your Fleet instance has now been generated in your local Orbit repository
+A package configured to point at your Fleet instance has now been generated in your local Orbit repository

 4. Navigate to the installer (use ```open .``` from macOS commandline,) and run the generated installer to enroll your device as a host in Fleet.